 Study 3 was designed to address an alternative explanation to the Martyrdom Effect, in that effort (running distance) had a weaker association with donation amount compared to price (amount of money asked for participating), indicating that it is not about the level of effort, but rather effort itself.
 We reframed the hypotheses from a null hypothesis, and simplified and updated the methodology to allow for a clearer comparison between the two conditions, on both item (distance) and participant level.

+We chose not to replicate Studies 1a and 1b as their designs were mostly covered by the designs of the more complex and informative Studies 4 and 5 (contrasting effortful versus easy activities) and our extensions (which address baseline preferences when both effortful and easy presented together).
+We chose not to replicate Study 2 as it involved real money and actual pain, where participants in a public goods game made larger contributions when doing so was expected to be painful.
+We felt that it would be better to first successfully revisit the baseline demonstration studies using hypothetical scenarios in Studies 4 and 5, before embarking on the more complex and costly replication of Study 2.

 Olivola and Shafir (2013): Hypotheses and findings

 We summarized the hypotheses and findings of Studies 3, 4, and 5 in Tables 1 and 2.
+We aimed to stay as faithful as possible to the hypotheses in Olivola and Shafir (2013), and when those were not clearly stated - we provided an approximation based on their designs.
+In Study 3 the target used a null hypothesis using Null Hypothesis Significance Testing, which we reformulated by adding the alternative hypothesis, and by focusing on the contrast between the two conditions with a combined hypothesis.
+Similarly, in Study 5 we reformulated the hypotheses to more clearly state the main effects for each condition and then the expected interaction between the two.

 Table 1 Olivola and Shafir (2013) Studies 3, 4, and 5: Summary of hypotheses